 Rivero, Gordimer & Company has performed many due diligence engagements, both from the self-assessment viewpoint and from assisting buyers with the exercise.
 We understand how the risk assessment process works and are happy to talk with you about how it may benefit your business.

-Brett Cooper, CPA•ABV, ASA•BV/IA, BVAL, CR.FA is a Director of Valuation & Advisory Services with Rivero, Gordimer & Company, P.A.
+Brett Cooper, CPA•ABV, ASA•BV/IA, BVAL, CR.FA is a Managing Director with Rivero, Gordimer & Company, P.A.
 Brett has been involved with numerous business sale and purchase transactions and has assisted companies with assessing business value and with due diligence, from both sides of the transaction.